What is Clavamox?

 Clavamox combines the broad-spectrum antibiotic activity of amoxicillin with the unique beta-lactamase inhibiting effect of clavulanic acid which makes this product effective against beta-lactamase and non-beta-lactamase producing organisms.

-Contact your veterinarian immediately if your pet experiences diarrhea that is severe and lasts longer than three days, or if it has an allergic reaction (e.g., shortness of breath; hives; swelling of the lips, tongue, or face; rash, or fainting).
+Contact your veterinarian immediately if your pet experiences diarrhea that is severe and lasts longer than three days, or if he or she has an allergic reaction (e.g., shortness of breath, hives, swelling of the lips, tongue, or face, rash, or fainting).

 Tell your veterinarian if your pet has ever had an allergic reaction to another penicillin or to a cephalosporin.
 Tell your veterinarian if your pet has liver or kidney disease.
 Tell your veterinarian if your pet is pregnant or lactating or if your pet could become pregnant during treatment.